majkinetor/au/README.md

     2 total errors - 2 update, 0 push.

-Use function parameter `Name` to specify package names via glob, for instance `updateall [a-d]*` would update only packages which names start with the letter 'a' trough 'd'.
-Add `Push` among options to push sucesifully built packages to the chocolatey repository.
-The result may look like this:
+Use `updateall` parameter `Name` to specify package names via glob, for instance `updateall [a-d]*` would update only packages which names start with the letter 'a' trough 'd'.
+Add `Push` among options to push successfully built packages to the chocolatey repository.

 Take a look at the [real life example](https://gist.github.com/majkinetor/181b18886fdd363158064baf817fa2ff) of the update script.

 ### Plugins